Demitryk/Voron2.4-Mods/BTT_PiTFT5_Screen_Mount/README.md

 # BTT PiTFT5 v2 Screen Mount  #
 This is a screen mount for the BTT PiTFT5 v2.
 It is a fixed angle and has a bezel to cover the edges of the screen.
 The bezel still allows access to the black light wheel and the inversion switch.
-You have two options in frmae mounts.
+You have two options in frame mounts.

 ### What You Need ###
 ----printed pieces